 Depending on your source, you will find there are two types of sherry, or three, four, eight, ten or eleven.
 It all depends on your angle.
+However the official website of the D.O.
+Jerez-Xérès-Sherry distinguishes ten types of sherry wines.

 Major styles of sherry wine